 - Difficulty Thinking In the fight or flight response, overthinking can be dangerous.
 So the mind makes it harder to think to help you act more on instinct.

-Now, these are all the immediate effects of the fight or flight response.
-Remember that the fight or flight response was not really designed for long term actions, which is why anxiety does have symptoms that don't show up on this list.
+These are all immediate effects of the fight or flight response and as you now know, the fight or flight response was designed to help with short-term dangerous situations.
+The fact that it is not intended to be activated long term is why there are some symptoms of anxiety that do not show up on the list of fight or flight reactions.
 For example, anxiety often causes muscle tension.
-This is not due to the direct actions of the fight or flight response, but the stress that the response puts on your body over the an extended period of time.
+This is not due to the direct actions of the fight or flight response, but the stress that the response puts on your body if maintained long term.

 How to Rebuild a Healthy Fight or Flight Response

-The fight or flight system is clearly a natural one, and one that you cannot and should not want to control.
-But what's so amazing about the human body is that even though this is an automatic process, your mental health and coping ability can control it.
+The fight or flight system is a natural instinct, and one that you cannot and should not want to eliminate.
+Even though this is an automatic process, your mental health and coping ability can control it to prevent unnecessary activation.

 So how do you address your mental health effectively?